Swimming at the 1980 Summer Olympics – Men's 4 × 100 metre medley relay: Aftermath

-The time of 3 m 45.70 s sealed Australia's first ever win in a medley relay at the Olympics, for men or women, and it still remains the only time that the United States did not win the men's event.
+The time of 3 m 45.70 s sealed Australia's first ever win in a medley relay at the Olympics, for men or women, and until 2024 it was the only time that the United States did not win the men's event.
 After the race, the team made a celebratory dive into the water and performed a poolside interview.
 Tonelli remarked that "I was totally stunned.
 After all the hassle, and my being the athletes' mouthpiece, we'd come through and done it".
 Australia's women's captain Lisa Forrest hailed the win as "a gold medal that should never have been".
 Evans said of the relay, "It was unbelievable, but it was all so logical.
 I was so deliriously happy that I couldn't stop talking," as Brooks dedicated his win to his mother, who had died from cancer the previous Christmas.

 Upon returning to Australia, Evans and Brooks were raucously received in their hometown of Perth.
 They were denied a civic reception by the Lord Mayor of Perth, Fred Chaney, because of his stance on Afghanistan, but the Mayor of Fremantle, Bill McKenzie, hosted one instead.
 Evans also received congratulations from Prime Minister Malcolm Fraser.
 After being greeted as a hero, Brooks considered retiring as he felt that his gold had diminished his hunger for further success.

 The quartet did not compete again as a unit following the Moscow Olympics, as Tonelli retired from swimming immediately after the Games.
 Australia came third in the 1984 Olympics in the medley relay as the Americans returned to the Olympic fold, with only Evans and Kerry of the original four swimming in the final, while Brooks swam in the heats.
 Evans and Kerry both retired after the 1984 Olympics, and after Brooks retired in 1986, the last of the Quietly Confident Quartet had departed the Australian swimming scene.